-A suggested form for carrying out public consultations is included in Annex 4.
+A suggested form for carrying out public consultations and the names of the participants are included in Annex 4.

 9 Grievance Redress Mechanism

 The project will establish both Grievance Redress Mechanism (GRM).
 Information about the grievance handling system described below will be distributed at an early stage of the project to all project affected people through regular information channels used by the project, including initiating meetings at the start of the project where feasible, public meetings during project implementation, brochures/pamphlets in Kurdish and Arabic Languages, posting on notice boards and online when necessary.
 The process of raising a complaint should be explained by reaching out the community or by conducting a meeting with community representatives.
 It is important that community representatives include women at all times.